 Note: If you are modeling a generic solution and not directly using a core framework such as CIM or UBL, you do not need to install a core framework/model.
 In that case you are best served creating a data model using simple UML Classes with attributes.

-Model Wizard
+Model Builder

-Ribbon Design > Model > Add > Insert > Model Wizard Context Menu Right-click on Package Add a Model using Wizard Keyboard Shortcuts Ctrl+Shift+M
+Ribbon Start > Personal > Model Builder Design > Package > Model Builder Context Menu Right-click on Package Model Builder (pattern library) Keyboard Shortcuts Ctrl+Shift+M Other Browser window 'Hamburger' icon > Model Builder (pattern library)